 Conditional Use Permits

 Another similar type of land use allowance is a conditional use permit.
-A conditional use permit is similar to a variance, in that it deals with requesting a use of a property that according to zoning regulations would otherwise be non-permitted.
+A conditional use permit is similar to a variance, in that it deals with requesting use of a property that according to zoning regulations would otherwise be non-permitted.
 However, unlike variances, which are usually heard in front of the zoning board, a hearing for a conditional use permit generally occurs at a public hearing.
 This is due to the fact that with conditional use permits, the idea is that new use for the land is in the best interests of the public.

 Lastly, another common type of zoning regulation deals with non-conforming uses.
 A property owner requests allowance for a non-conforming use when the use of that property was already taking place prior to the zoning ordinance disallowing that certain use by enacting a regulation.
 In order to remain “grandfathered-in” as a non-conforming use, it is imperative that there be no lapse of time in the activity that was non-conforming.
-In other words, a business that may have been engaging in the non-conforming use cannot be shut down for any number of time.
-This is a major necessity for keeping the status of a non-conforming use, so that you can continue your use with permission.
+In other words, a business that may have been engaging in the non-conforming use cannot be shut down for any number of times.
+This is a major necessity for keeping the status of a non-conforming use so that you can continue your use with permission.

 Developers and property owners may find zoning regulations tiresome and full of bureaucratic red tape.
 A zoning lawyer can help you see clearly, and avoid any unnecessary waste of energy.
 You shouldn’t be letting any zoning regulations make you frustrated.
 By retaining a qualified zoning attorney, we can help you understand any seemingly abstruse rules, and assist you in attaining your goal.
 Whether you are dealing with a variance or conditional use permit, adverse possession, or simply the sale of land, our Florida Land Attorneys at Bret Jones, P.A. can advise you of your options and help you achieve your goals.